hfduran/canaicode/README.md

 - `mypy`: static analyser
 - `pyright` (or pylance in vscode): language server

 All extensions for that tools are included on the `.vscode` folder on this repo.
 Opening the project should popup the suggestions.
-It might be necessary to install some tools on your system (specially mypy) for the extensions to work properly.

 ## Running